hbshih/FYP_1/README.md

 * iOS 10.0 or above

 **Installation**
-1. Download the Xcode 9 release.
+1. Download the Xcode 9 recent release.
 2. Clone this repository.
-3. Run make test-all to build and run tests on all platforms.
+3. Open Food Diary App!.xcworkspace
+4. Run the program in Xcode

 **In the App Store**
 Say what the step will be